Indiana

 Data Protection Assessments

-The ICDPA requires controllers to conduct data protection assessments for certain high-risk processing activities.
+The INCDPA requires controllers to conduct data protection assessments for certain high-risk processing activities.
 These assessments must evaluate the benefits of the processing against the potential risks to consumer rights.
 Assessments are required for:

 - Processing personal data for targeted advertising